Solomon: Judaism

+Adin Steinsaltz reads Solomon's wisdom as realpolitik.
+His geopolitical success possible only by paying lip service to idolatrous practices without actually believing in them.
+This set a terrible example for his subjects.
+Solomon assumed incorrectly that ordinary people would be as wise as himself and keep idolatry at arm's length.

+King Josiah was also said to have had the Ark of the Covenant, Aaron's rod, vial of manna and the anointing oil placed within a hidden chamber which had been built by Solomon.

-The Seder Olam Rabba holds that Solomon's reign was not in 1000 BCE, but rather in the 9th century BCE, during which time he built the First Temple in 832 BCE.
-However, the 1906 Jewish Encyclopedia gives the more common date of "971 to 931 BCE".
+The Seder Olam Rabbah holds that Solomon's reign was not in 1000 BCE, but rather in the ninth century BCE, during which time he built the First Temple in 832 BCE.
+However, The Jewish Encyclopedia of 1906 gives the more common date of "971 to 931 BCE".

 Christianity

 Christianity has traditionally accepted the historical existence of Solomon, though some modern Christian scholars have also questioned at least his authorship of those biblical texts ascribed to him.
 Such disputes tend to divide Christians into traditionalist and modernist camps.

 Of the two genealogies of Jesus given in the Gospels, Matthew mentions Solomon, but Luke does not.
 Some commentators see this as an issue that can be reconciled while others disagree.
 For instance, it has been suggested that Matthew is using Joseph's genealogy and Luke is using Mary's, but Darrell Bock states that this would be unprecedented, "especially when no other single woman appears in the line".
 Other suggestions include the use by one of the royal and the other of the natural line, one using the legal line and the other the physical line, or that Joseph was adopted.

 Jesus refers to Solomon, using him for comparison in his admonition against worrying about life.
 This account is recorded in Matthew 6:29 and the parallel passage in Luke 12:27.

 In the Eastern Orthodox Church, Solomon is commemorated as a saint, with the title of "Righteous Prophet and King".
 His feast day is celebrated on the Sunday of the Holy Forefathers (two Sundays before the Great Feast of the Nativity of the Lord).

 The staunchly Catholic King Philip II of Spain sought to model himself after King Solomon.
 Statues of King David and Solomon stand on either side of the entrance to the basilica of El Escorial, Philip's palace, and Solomon is also depicted in a great fresco at the center of El Escorial's library.
 Philip identified the warrior-king David with his own father Charles V, and himself sought to emulate the thoughtful and logical character which he perceived in Solomon.
 Moreover, the structure of the Escorial was inspired by that of Solomon's Temple.